Gender and religion: Christianity

 According to Paul, husbands and wives had rights that they could expect from each other.
 After the death of their husband, women are expected to not marry again because, on the day of resurrection, no one will 'claim' her as their wife.

 Augustine, a Christian philosopher, shared his beliefs on marriage and the importance of virginity in Christianity.

 Marriage, according to Augustine, is a second resort to not being able to remain celibate and a virgin.
 The role of virginity is one that heavily impacts marriage in general according to Augustine.
 Virginity and celibacy are extremely important ideals that Christians must carry, but they can marry if they cannot do so.
 Within a marriage, women were predicted to be more likely to be unfaithful.
 This left the task of being sure that the wife remained faithful to the husband.
 Augustine states that although men have dominance over women, they must implement it with compassion and love.

 In relation to Augustine's views on marriage and virginity, some women preferred the celibate lifestyle in order to gain freedom from male control.
 Dennis R. Macdonald estimated that groups of widows and unmarried virgins had an impact on the patriarchal society.
 Researchers believe that, from a sex and gender view, remaining a virgin was a form of rebellion against male domination.
 The most direct way for men to dominate women was through marriage, and in remaining celibate, these women did not have that domination over them.

 Judaism

 In traditional Judaism, women are for the most part seen as separate but equal.
 According to traditional Judaism, women are endowed with a greater degree of "binah" (intuition, understanding, intelligence) than men.
 Eishet Chayil says about an ideal wife, "Piha patcha b’chochma", she opens her mouth in wisdom, and "batach ba lev baala", her husband trusts her judgment.
-According to Bava Metzia "A person must always be careful about mistreatment of his wife.
+According to the Talmud in Tactate Bava Metzia "A person must always be careful about mistreatment of his wife.
 Since her tear is easily elicited, punishment for her mistreatment is immediate.".
 Women have no legal obligations to marry, and have considerably less obligations with regard to Mitzvah in Orthodox Judaism.